rust-lang/reference/src/patterns.md

 });
 ```

-Range patterns for (non-`usize` and -`isize`) integer and `char` types are irrefutable when they span the entire set of possible values of a type.
+Range patterns for fix-width integer and `char` types are irrefutable when they span the entire set of possible values of a type.
 For example, `0u8..=255u8` is irrefutable.
 The range of values for an integer type is the closed range from its minimum to maximum value.
 The range of values for a `char` type are precisely those ranges containing all Unicode Scalar Values: `'\u{0000}'..='\u{D7FF}'` and `'\u{E000}'..='\u{10FFFF}'`.

+Floating point range patterns are deprecated and may be removed in a future Rust release.
+See [issue #41620](https://github.com/rust-lang/rust/issues/41620) for more information.

 > **Edition Differences**: Before the 2021 edition, closed range patterns may also be written using `...` as an alternative to `..=`, with the same meaning.

+> **Note**: Although range patterns use the same syntax as [range expressions], there are no exclusive range patterns.
+> That is, neither `x .. y` nor `.. x` are valid range patterns.

 ## Reference patterns